Last Updated on by

 Enough text, here’s the video of our live run-through:

-If you need a car camping or general camping tent for yourself a partner, then this is a great tent.
-If you want a tent for ultralight backpacking, I’d say it’s a toss up.
-The full-length rainfly and vents make this an awesome foul weather shelter but the nearly 5lbsof weight means that it’s heavier than its counterparts.
+If you need a car camping or general camping tent for yourself and a partner, then this is a great tent for backpacking or other kinds of trips.
+If you want a tent for a lightest backpacking, I’d say it’s a toss up.
+The full-length waterproof rainfly and vents make this an awesome foul weather shelter but the nearly 5lbsof weight means that it’s a bit heavier than its counterparts.

 If you need a new tent for cheap I would be 100% confident in recommending the REI Half Dome 2.
 This is a great value option tent in its own right and will serve you well in just about anything you’re likely to use it in.